393akashsharma/Multilingual-News-App/README.md

-# News Plus - Your Ultimate News App
+# Multilingual News App - Your Ultimate News App

 Welcome to News Plus, a modern and feature-rich news application designed to keep you informed and engaged with the latest news updates.